Jakob-Peters/Project-WebAdView/readme.md

 - **SwiftUI Integration:** Uses `UIViewControllerRepresentable` to bridge UIKit `WKWebView` into SwiftUI.
 - **Multiple Ad Units:** Easily add ad units to homepage and articles.
 - **Consent Preferences:** Users can change their consent preferences at any time.
+ - **Optimized Media Configuration:** WKWebView is configured for inline video playback and autoplay, maximizing ad monetization.
+ - **External URL Handling:** Ad clicks to external domains or popup windows open in the system browser, keeping the ad content in the webview and preventing unwanted navigation.

 ## Main Components